 Armstrong Heath is a private billing clinic.
 Pensioners and Children under 16 years old attract a discount.
+We bulkbill individuals 85 years and older.
 All patients will need to finalise their accounts at the time of consultation.
 Payments can be accepted in the form of cash, EFTPOS, MasterCard or Visa.
 Medicare rebates can be claimed from Medicare instantly into the patient’s bank account if they provide an EFTPOS card at the time of payment or via online patient claiming.

 Mental health consultations and medical reports attract different fees.
 Some procedures, dressings, vaccines and other items may also incur a separate fee.
 Please ask at reception for a full explanation in relation to our fees if required.